 - Set reasonable weekly goals – When it comes to goal setting, always begin with the End on Mind, paint your desirable end results and work backwards to see how you can achieve them.
 Manage your expectations from the start, it is OK if you don’t figure out everything at once. ( As we are in week 3, it is important to do an evaluation of what worked, what didn’t work and what can we improve? )

 - Develop a schedule – It is not always possible to keep the schedule, but coming up with one gives you structuring during the day and help your children know what to expect.

-- Use safe tools – As a common-sense media educator, I use tools they have recommended for learning.
-I acknowledge that there are so many apps, websites and games online, it is a tad overwhelming.These guidelines are not a replacement for the real school season, but I hope you can establish a healthy, positive culture of digital learning with your children.
+- Use safe tools – As a common sense media educator, I use tools they have recommended for learning.
+I acknowledge that there are so many apps, websites and games online, it is be a tad overwhelming.These guidelines are not a replacement for the real school season, but I hope you can establish a healthy, positive culture of digital learning with your children.

 We need to develop some ground rules.